-Boss needs to settle office spat
+Boss needs to settle spat between underlings

 Q. Two of my employees are refusing to communicate with each other.
 About three months ago, "Anna" and "Pam" got into an argument that ended in a shouting match.
 Their screaming and yelling could be heard by everyone in the department.
 Since then, they have gone out of their way to avoid interacting.